Planning: a key factor in dairy production!

 - Use the appropriate seeding rate

 Forage yield has a major impact on the cost of forage production.
-But not all producers have done that calculation and are unable to measure and compare their operation against others.
-For 2021, why not take the time to assess your farm’s performance in that respect?
+But not all producers have done that calculation and so are unable to measure and compare their operation against others.
+For 2023, why not take the time to assess your farm’s performance in that respect?

 Don’t hesitate to ask your advisors for help!
 The first step will be to calculate your forage production costs – an element that has a huge impact on dairy farm profitability.